 As a result, a Georgia Driver can lose his or her privilege to drive at the administrative hearing.
 Additionally, a driver can lose his license if convicted of the DUI in the criminal court.

 A Georgia BUI arrest, on the other hand, triggers a different process.
 After the arrest, the DNR Ranger or Sheriff's Deputy will serve you a notice of suspension of your boating privileges.
 Sometimes, the notice is mailed to you.
-Like with a DUI, you have 10 days to file an appeal; however, there is no filing fee for the appeal.
+While a DUI has 30 calendar days to file an appeal, you only have 10 days to file an appeal for a BUI; however, there is no filing fee for the appeal.
 If you fail to file an appeal, the privilege is automatically suspended.

 With a BUI, the privilege to operate a vessel is completely decided at the administrative hearing and is not tied to the outcome in the criminal case.